picoCTF/oci-interceptor/README.md

 users to fill the graph storage volume.
 This can be circumvented by manually mounting readonly files over these paths, but in that case Docker can no longer manage the container's DNS configuration.

-To avoid this issue, specify the `--readonly-networking-mounts` flag, which automatically modifies these mounts to be read-only, preventing writes from inside the container.
+To avoid this issue, specify the `--oi-readonly-networking-mounts` flag, which automatically modifies these mounts to be read-only, preventing writes from inside the container.

 ### Arbitrary modifications